Difference Between Vegetarian & Plant-Based Diet

 Reduce Your Risk of Chronic Disease

-It isn’t that plant-based diet necessarily reverse disease, it is that research has proved that the Standard American Meat Diet promotes disease.
+It isn’t that a plant-based diet necessarily reverses disease, it is that research has proved that the Standard American Meat Diet promotes disease.
 People who are on diets full of processed foods, meat, and dairy are at an increased risk for chronic diseases like cancer, diabetes, and heart disease.

 Naturally Boost Your Energy